AdityaSharma-23/herehack_House-predection_Team-Kratos/README.md

 Problem Statement

-House Predection System Predict land/house prices based on the geo location data and visualize over maps
+House Predection System Predict land/house prices based on the geo location data and visualize over maps.

+## Using Folium and GeoCoding in Python

+## Preparing the environment

+For this project I'm using Python version `3.10.5`, and the module `venv` to create the environment:

+console
+$ python3 -m venv .env
+$ source .env/bin/activate

 Proposed Solution